Henry Watson Barnard

-Reverend Henry Watson Barnard (10 January 1792 – 9 July 1855) was an English clergyman and amateur cricketer who played first-class cricket between 1815 and 1823.
+Reverend Henry Watson Barnard (10 January 1792 – 9 July 1855) was an English clergyman and amateur cricketer who played between 1815 and 1823.
 He served in the Church of England in Somerset and was a canon of Wells Cathedral.

 Early and professional life

 Barnard was born at Chislehurst in Kent in 1792, the son of the Edward and Mary Ann Barnard (née Beadon).
 His father served in the West Kent troop of the Yeomanry Cavalry at Chislehurst from their formation in 1793 before being ordained in the Church of England in 1797.
 Barnard's grandfather, also Edward, was a clergyman who had been a fellow of St John's College, Cambridge and was the Headmaster of Eton College between 1754 and 1765 and the College Provost from 1765 until his death in 1781.
 Barnard's mother Mary Ann was the daughter of Edward Beadon, the vicar of St Nicolas Church, North Stoneham in Hampshire.
 She married his father, who had also attended St John's, in 1784.
 (Note: Barnard's father held a number of appointments in the Church.
 He died at Alverstoke in Hampshire, where he had been vicar since 1825, in 1840.
 Despite his father being Provost and having been Headmaster, he did not attend Eton, instead being privately educated.)

 Along with his three brothers, Barnard was educated at Eton.
 He went up to St John's, Cambridge in 1811, graduating in 1815.
 He was ordained and appointed as the Vicar of Pilton in Somerset in 1816.
 In 1826 he moved to become the Vicar of Compton Bishop, before serving as the Vicar of Yatton between 1830 and 1846.
 From 1817 until his death in 1855 he was Prebendary of Wells Cathedral and from 1833 to 1855 was the Rector of St Cuthbert's Church, Wells and a Canon of Wells Cathedral.
 He also served as a Justice of the Peace.